 Protecting watersheds with forested land cover and buffering streams from runoff also help prevent future water quality impairments that are expensive to mitigate under the Clean Water Act's Total Maximum Daily Loading (TMDL) provisions.
-These mandate modeling and clean-up plans for waters found to be impaired, something that affects every state.
-Planning, with water issues in mind, and protecting that water resource, is far less costly in the long run, than trying to rehabilitate an impaired stream.
+These mandate modeling and cleanup plans for waters found to be impaired, something that affects every state.
+Planning, with water issues in mind is far less costly in the long run, than trying to rehabilitate an impaired stream.